surfer190/fixes/docs/security/openssl-cookbook.md

 ---
 # OpenSSL Cookbook Notes and Summaries

 One of the most important open source projects.
-It is widely used and a large portion of internet infrastrcuture relies on it.
+It is widely used and a large portion of internet infrastructure relies on it.

 Project contents: